jinshengye-git/configMyPC/SetupRMC_SDK.md

 cd ../src
 git clone https://github.com/SeaosRobotics/TimSim.git
 ```
 and configure TimSim according to the instruction on [TimSim.git](https://github.com/SeaosRobotics/TimSim).
 Then make a soft link of your TimSim.sh, depends on where you put your TimSim.sh.
 I am doing here is my way, you should do according to your case.
+You might download TimSim release version from [here](https://github.com/SeaosRobotics/TimSim/releases).

 ```
 roscd timsim